Chicco1999/CI_22-23_301196/lab3/README.md

-* (12/12/2022) Due to personal reasons, I am not able to provide a working example of these types of agents in time for the official deadline.
+* (13/12/2022) Due to personal reasons, I am not able to provide a working example of this type of agent in time for the official deadline.
 I will do my best to provide functional solutions by the end of this week.